-- Discussion and demonstrated understanding of the key technical risk areas involved in the proposed work and the quality of the mitigation strategies to address them.
-At a minimum, discuss: - Technical risks, - Cost and Schedule risks, - Including potential supply chain challenges
+Discussion and demonstrated understanding of the key technical risk areas involved in the proposed work and the quality of the mitigation strategies to address them.

 Baseline, Metrics, and Deliverables

 - Level of clarity in the definition of the baseline, metrics, and milestones; and - Relative to a clearly defined project baseline, the strength of the quantifiable metrics, milestones, and mid-point deliverables defined in the application, such that meaningful interim progress will be made.